-Our California brain injury attorneys can prove that a permanent brain injury can and did occur from any time period of a loss of consciousness no matter how short resulting in the lack of memory of the event of the accident, or cognitive neurological deficits.
+Our California brain injury attorneys can prove that a permanent brain injury can and did occur from a loss of consciousness no matter how short, resulting in lack of memory of the accident, or cognitive neurological deficits.

-As California brain injury lawyers, we have shown permanent brain injuries when our clients have suffered the following: headaches of a different severity, speech problems, the inability to understand critical thinking as before, lack of concentration, impaired memory, loss of temper, fatigue and muscle and joint pain, abnormal sleep patterns, different sense of smell or ability to taste food as before, increased depression, inability to organize as before, problems of balance and dexterity and literally becoming claustrophobic and anti-social.
+As California brain injury lawyers, we have shown permanent brain injuries when brain injury survivors have suffered the following: headaches of a different severity, speech problems, the inability to understand critical thinking as before, lack of concentration, impaired memory, loss of temper, fatigue and muscle and joint pain, abnormal sleep patterns, different sense of smell or ability to taste food as before, increased depression, inability to organize as before, problems of balance and dexterity, and becoming claustrophobic and anti-social.

 In order to do this successfully, our California brain injury lawyers gather witnesses (people in our clients’ life before and after the accident) to show the difference in the quality of our clients’ life both before and after the accident.
 We will show that the head injury symptoms our client suffers from were from the accident.

 Our brain injury attorneys in California then go to the analysis of the vehicles (if it was a car crash) and study what the mechanisms of the brain trauma were so we can show how the brain was impacted in some manner, such as a broken windshield or broken seat back, etc.

 We use vocational experts who have traumatic brain injury (TBI) experience who can discuss any loss of wages.

 Call a traumatic brain injury lawyer at Nadrich & Cohen today for a free consultation or text us from this page if you or a loved one suffered a brain injury in an accident which was not your fault.
 You may qualify for financial compensation.
 We do not charge a fee until and unless we obtain financial compensation for our clients.

 Brain Injury Compensation